-Submitted Reimbursement Request: For the treatment of adult patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with an isocitrate dehydrogenase-2 (IDH2) mutation
+Submitted Reimbursement Request: For the treatment of adult patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with an isocitrate dehydrogenase-2 (IDH2) mutation pERC RECOMMENDATION

-Submitted by: Celgene Inc.

-Manufactured by: Celgene Inc.

-NOC Date: February 6, 2019

-Submission Date: April 5, 2019

-Initial Recommendation Issued: August 29, 2019
+Submitted By: Celgene Inc. Manufactured By: Celgene Inc. NOC Date: February 6, 2019 Submission Date: April 5, 2019 Initial Recommendation: August 29, 2019 Final Recommendation: October 31, 2019

+Approximate per Patient Drug Costs, per Month (28 Days) Cost per 100 mg tablet (and daily cost) of enasidenib: \$1,216.00 28-day cost: \$34,048.00 --- ---

+Reimburse

+Reimburse with clinical criteria and/or conditions^{}

+Do not reimburse

-Approximate per Patient Drug Costs, per Month (28 Days) Cost per 100 mg tablet (and daily cost) of enasidenib: \$1,216.00 28-day cost: \$34,048.00 PERC RECOMMENDATION pERC does not recommend the reimbursement of enasidenib for the treatment of adult patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with an isocitrate dehydrogenase-2 (IDH2) mutation.
-Reimburse Reimburse with clinical criteria and/or conditions Do not reimburse If the condition(s) cannot be met, pERC does not recommend reimbursement of the drug for the submitted reimbursement request. on the available non-randomized non-comparative trial, that there is a net clinical benefit of enasidenib compared with other treatments.
+If the condition(s) cannot be met, pERC does not recommend reimbursement of the drug for the submitted reimbursement request. pERC does not recommend the reimbursement of enasidenib for the treatment of adult patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with an isocitrate dehydrogenase-2 (IDH2) mutation.

+pERC made this recommendation because it was unable to conclude, based on the available non-randomized non-comparative trial, that there is a net clinical benefit of enasidenib compared with other treatments.
 While pERC noted that there is a need for effective treatments in this setting and that enasidenib produces some anti-tumour activity, the Committee noted that there was a high level of uncertainty in the magnitude of benefit of enasidenib compared with available treatment options with regard to outcomes important to decision-making, such as overall survival (OS), event-free survival (EFS), and quality of life (QoL).

 The Committee concluded that enasidenib aligns with patient values in that it manages some disease-related symptoms and offers ease of administration.
-However, pERC noted that the impact of enasidenib on patients' QoL compared with other treatments is uncertain. pERC concluded that, at the submitted price, enasidenib was not cost- effective compared with conventional care regimens (CCRs) (azacitidine; seven-days cytarabine and three-days daunorubicin; low-dose cytarabine; best supportive care only).
+However, pERC noted that the impact of enasidenib on patients' QoL compared with other treatments is uncertain.

+pERC concluded that, at the submitted price, enasidenib was not costeffective compared with conventional care regimens (CCRs) (azacitidine; seven-days cytarabine and three-days daunorubicin; low-dose cytarabine; best supportive care only).
 Additionally, there was considerable uncertainty in the cost-effectiveness estimates because of the lack of robust direct or indirect comparative effectiveness data in the submitted economic evaluation.

+POTENTIAL NEXT STEPS FOR STAKEHOLDERS

+Possibility of Resubmission to Support Reimbursement

+pERC noted that there is an ongoing phase III, multi-centre, open-label, randomized study comparing the efficacy and safety of enasidenib versus CCRs in patients 60 years or older with R/R AML after second- or third-line AML therapy and positive for an IDH2 mutation. pERC noted that data from this trial could form the basis of a resubmission to pCODR if comparative efficacy data important to decision-making such as OS, QoL, complete remission (CR) and EFS are available.